renanlmiranda/renanlmiranda/README.md

 ### I'm Renan Miranda, working as a web developer, and always looking for more knowledge!
 - 🌱 I’m currently learning everything 🤣.
+- 👨‍🎓 I'm in the final year of Information Systems.
+- 💘 Node, React, React Native.
 - ⚡ Fun fact: I love to play competitive games.

 ### Connect with me: